SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ## Informal recruitments

+Spectating should be counted as interest even for regular recruitments.
+During recruitments, a lot of recruits show up with their friends.
+Encourage the friends to stay.
+People have fun engaging in an activity like debating, alongside or against their friends.
+Friends often egg each other on to come to D

 Heavily encourage spectators, a lot of people find it easier to opt in, both already recruits and future people